jonashackt/crossplane-training/03-working-with-managed-resources.md

 [✓] s3.aws.upbound.io/v1beta1, Kind=BucketWebsiteConfiguration, crossplane-argocd-s3-bucket-websiteconf validated successfully
 Total 5 resources: 0 missing schemas, 5 success cases, 0 failure cases
 ```

+> 📝 To prevent the command from polluting our projects with `.crossplane` directories, we should also provide a `--cache-dir ~/.crossplane` flag, which will deposit the directory in the user profile folder.

 ### 3.2.2 Validate a full directory against XRDs or Provider schema